tweag/chainsail/docs/deployment.md

 ### 1. Provision the cloud environment on Google Cloud

-The first step in preparing a new chainsail environment is ensuring that (1) a Google Cloud Project already exists, (2) you have adequate access rights in the project to deploy infrastructure, and (3) the GCS bucket for storing the Terraform state has already been created.
+The first step in preparing a new Chainsail environment is ensuring that (1) a Google Cloud Project already exists, (2) you have adequate access rights in the project to deploy infrastructure, and (3) the GCS bucket for storing the Terraform state has already been created.
 If you try running the commands in this guide without these pre-requisites, you'll likely run into some error messages.

 ```bash
 cd ./terraform/base/dev